 The dilemma that confronts many homeowners is their desire for a top-notch job at the lowest possible price.
 With price as their primary focus, they ignore other criteria that may carry more weight in producing a successfully completed project and a smooth working relationship with the remodeler.

 It’s understandable that price is a major consideration when it comes to remodeling.
 The cost of remodeling has increased as the demand for remodeling grows.
 Higher costs of materials and scarcity of skilled labor are just two factors contributing to price hikes.
-Remodeling Magazine, a national trade magazine, reported in their 2023 Cost vs. Value survey that a mid-priced major kitchen remodel, a popular remodeling project, costs $77,939.
-For a minor remodel of the same 200-square-foot kitchen, the cost is $22,963.
+The Journal of Light Construction, a national trade magazine providing jobsite advice and business insights to residential constructions professionals, reported in their 2025 Cost vs. Value report that a mid-priced major kitchen remodel, a popular remodeling project, costs $82,793.
+For a minor remodel of the same 200-square-foot kitchen, the cost is $28,458.

 Homeowners need to understand that remodeling is a service and not merely a product.
 This service encompasses the intangibles that make up the process of remodeling – how everything comes together and results in a satisfying experience and an acceptable finished product.
 The materials and products that go into it can’t define a professional job alone.